 Tenants will be in breach of their tenancy agreement if they:

-• Allow pets to wander unattended in communal areas, landings and walkways
+• Allow pets to wander by themselves in communal areas, landings and walkways

 • Allow pets to urinate or foul in communal areas